Quench Dynamics of a Fermi Gas with Strong Non-Local Interactions

 The lattice system is described by a single-band spinless fermion Hamiltonian

-where $t$ is a tunneling matrix element, $V_{ij}$ is the off-site interaction and $\delta_{i}$ is the potential due to single-particle light shifts contributed by the lattice and Rydberg dressing beams.
-Since our dressing beam is tightly focused with a waist of $\sim\SI{16}{\mu m}$, the change in $\delta$ between rows in the $y$-direction, which is orthogonal to the beam propagation axis, is much larger than $t$.
+where $t$ is a tunneling matrix element, $V_{ij}$ is the off-site interaction [Eq.~\ref{eq:eqB3} and Fig.~\hyperref[fig:fig1]{\ref*{fig:fig1}b(inset)}] and $\delta_{i}$ is the potential due to single-particle light shifts contributed by the lattice and Rydberg dressing beams.
+Since our dressing beam is tightly focused with a waist of $\SI{16.1(4)}{\mu m}$, the change in $\delta$ between rows in the $y$-direction, which is orthogonal to the beam propagation axis, is much larger than $t$ (for typical experiments presented in Sec.~\ref{sec:dynamics}, the minimum change in $\delta$ between rows is $> 3t$ near the intensity maximum of the Rydberg dressing beam).
 On the other hand, because of the large Rayleigh range of the beam ($\sim\SI{3.5}{mm}$), the variation of $\delta$ along the beam propagation direction ($x$-direction) is negligible.
 To first approximation, we drop the light shift term and the hopping along the $y$-direction.
 Thus, we can rewrite our Hamiltonian as a coupled-chain $t-V$ model of the form